nitwit-se/notes/content/posts/20230810094858-combinating_the_technical_interview.md

 "There.
 It is all as foretold."
 You have Tim ensnared in your spell now.
 Captivated.
 The job is yours!

 "Ok.
 Whatever.
-I was going to ask how you'd optimize this, but&mdash;"
+I was going to ask how you'd optimize this, but–"

 You've traversed this path before, you know where it leads.
 You preempt Tim: